filimo/AudioFetchGPT/README.md

 4. **Web Interaction**: The app provides a custom interface for interacting with ChatGPT, including search functionality and the ability to navigate to specific messages.

-5. **State Management**: The app uses SwiftUI's state management features (@State, @ObservedObject, @EnvironmentObject) to maintain and update the UI based on user interactions and audio playback status.

 ## Input and Output